 Swensen Butte is one of a number of buttes near Trail Creek Road.
-The Southeast Gully/South Ridge Route is a fun scramble from a jeep road that gets you to the base of the butte.
-Swensen Butte has impressive rock strata on its Southeast Face, which is clearly visible from Trail Creek Road.
+The southeast gully/south ridge is a fun scramble from a jeep road that gets you to the base of the butte.
+Swensen Butte has impressive rock strata on its southeast face, which is clearly visible from Trail Creek Road.
 USGS Chilly Buttes

-From US-93, drive W on Trail Creek Road for 7.3 miles to a fence row and a 2-track jeep road on the R/N side of Trail Creek Road.
+From US-93 north of Mackay, drive west on Trail Creek Road for 7.3 miles to a fence row and a 2-track jeep road on the right/north side of Trail Creek Road.
 Pull off and park here (6,525 feet).
 For some vehicles, the 2-track road is drivable and would shorten the hike considerably.

 Southeast Gully/South Ridge, Class 2

 From the parking spot, hike north on the 2-track jeep road which follows the right/east side of a fence row.
 The road (and fence) turn sharply left/west.
 Hike a short distance west on the road.
 Leave the road here to scramble cross-country through sagebrush to reach the base of a wide, prominent gully that leads up to a ridge saddle left/southwest of the summit.
 Climb up easy grass/scrub/scree to the saddle.
 From the saddle, follow the ridge right/northeast to the top on a mix of grass/scrub, scree, and some rock ribs.
 The summit of Swensen Butte is rocky and has a nice cairn with a stick in it.